Zazzles2908/Mini-Agent_ACP/documents/07_RESEARCH_ANALYSIS/ZAI_FINAL_ASSESSMENT_REPORT.md

 - Configuration system fully integrated
 - Schema compatibility confirmed

-The implementation provides Claude with web search capabilities through properly formatted search_result blocks, enabling natural source citations exactly as designed.
+The implementation provides MiniMax-M2 with web search capabilities through properly formatted search_result blocks, enabling natural source citations exactly as designed.
 The architecture alignment is excellent, with full integration into the Mini-Agent system.

 **Final Confidence Score**: 95% - This implementation is production-ready and successfully integrated into Mini-Agent architecture.